jugglinmike/command-the-command-line/src/material/01-intro/04-vagrant/index.md

 Don't be afraid to make mistakes.
 Even if things go *very* wrong, you are just two commands away from a completely fresh virtual machine: first `vagrant destroy`, then `vagrant up`.

+**Warning** It can be easy to confuse the "guest" environment and the "host" environment from the terminal prompt.
+Always be sure that you know where your commands are going before you execute them!
+As demonstrated above, it's easy to recover from mistakes made in the guest environment.
+Mistakes made on your local environment may be much more difficult to fix.